Nature walks near London

 5. South Downs Circular Walk

 This wonderful 12.5km circular track covers the best of the East Sussex part of the South Downs.
 The Seven Sisters, Birling Gap, Belle Tout Lighthouse, Friston Forest, and the Cuckmere River are among the highlights it takes in.
-There are some moderate climbs and variation between the trails, but the South Downs Circular Walk is fairly manageable for all ages and abilities.
+There are some moderate climbs and variations between the trails, but the South Downs Circular Walk is fairly manageable for all ages and abilities.

 The walk starts at Birling Gap car park, then heads west along the South Downs Way National Trail.
 This traces the coast along to Cuckmere Haven, which has superb views of the Seven Sisters.
 You head north through the 700-acre Seven Sisters Country Park, then cut east through Friston Forest, home to deer, rare butterflies, and lovely shaded trails.
 You then head south through some East Dean countryside before returning to the car park.
 In total it should take 3-4 hours.